MicrosoftDocs/fabric-docs/docs/data-science/retail-recommend-model.md

   - build-2023
   - ignite-2023
 ms.date: 08/23/2023
+#customer intent: As a data scientist, I want to create a recommendation model to provide predictions.
 ---

-# Create, evaluate, and score a recommendation system in Microsoft Fabric
+# Tutorial: Create, evaluate, and score a recommendation system in Microsoft Fabric

-In this tutorial, you walk through the data engineering and data science workflow with an end-to-end tutorial.
-The scenario is to build a recommender for online book recommendation.
+In this tutorial, you walk through an end-to-end data engineering and data science workflow.
+The scenario is to build a model for online book recommendations.
 The main steps in this tutorial are:

 > [!div class="checklist"]
 >
-> * Upload the data into a lakehouse
+> * Upload the data into a lakehouse.
-> * Perform exploratory analysis on the data
+> * Perform exploratory analysis on the data.
-> * Train a model and log it by using MLflow
+> * Train a model and log it by using MLflow.
-> * Load the model and make predictions
+> * Load the model and make predictions.

 There are various types of recommendation algorithms.
 This tutorial uses a model-based collaborative filtering algorithm named Alternating Least Squares (ALS) matrix factorization.